 Avoid being ensnared by other forms of fundamentalism in the future

 To offer hope and help to those recovering from Religious Trauma Syndrome, providing understanding of associated losses and gains while empowering survivors with a solid platform on which to build a secular life.

-A world free from the traumas of religious fundamentalism.
+A world free from the religious trauma syndrome caused by religious fundamentalism.

 Courage, Curiosity, Candor, Respect.